 - The Rescale Workstation job can be substituted with a local workstation

-- Both the batch job (serverA server is a computer system or software program that provi...) and workstation (client) version of Fluent must be exactly the same
+- Both the batch job (a server is a computer program that provides services to oth...
+More) and workstation (client) version of Fluent must be exactly the same

 - In this document, we will use ANSYS Fluent 2022 R2.